rajang-data/enterprise-ai-platform/readme.md

 ## Why It's Built This Way

-**Constrained action space.** The agent chooses from five defined actions.
-Predictable outputs that integrate into downstream workflows without surprises.

-**Planning loop.** The evaluation agent reviews every recommendation.
-Low quality triggers a re-run.
-Minimal self-correction — but enough to matter at scale.
+**No third-party agent platforms.**
+Built directly on Claude API because enterprise clients don't always have Salesforce or AgentForce.
+This works on any CRM, any data source, from scratch.

+**Centralized governance.
+Decentralized execution.**
+The governance layer — policy, audit, guardrail — runs centrally.
+The NBA agent runs at the edge.
+This is the operating model enterprise AI actually needs, not just the model that's easiest to demo.

-**Human-in-the-loop by policy.** Not by accident.
-Not by low confidence alone.
-By explicit rule.
+**Human-in-the-loop by policy, not by accident.**
+Churn risk flags always route to human review.
+Low-confidence decisions route to human review.
 The system decides what it can decide.
 It escalates what it cannot.

+**Planning loop.**
+Confidence below 0.70 triggers a re-run.
+Minimal self-correction — but enough to matter at scale.

+**Constrained action space.**
+Five defined actions, not free text.
+Predictable outputs that integrate into downstream workflows.

-**Structured JSON throughout.** Every agent interface is typed and parsed.
-Enterprise systems require deterministic inputs.
-This is built for integration, not demonstration.
+**Structured JSON throughout.**
+Every agent interface is typed and parsed.
+Built for integration, not demonstration.

 ---

 ## Run Locally

 ```bash
 git clone https://github.com/rajang-data/enterprise-ai-platform
 cd enterprise-ai-platform